kboniadi/European-Vacation-App/README.md

 - Download Qt from https://www.qt.io/download

-> make a build directory and then cd into it
+> while in the project root directory, make a build directory within qt/ and then cd into it

 ```shell
 $ mkdir qt/_build